trheehs-ms/PChat/README.md

 1. When a URL is shared in PChat a hyperlink will be automatically created in the chat history window.
 This allows anyone to click and open links directly.

+### PCHat Notifications

+Notiications are sent to users if there is activity in chat room.
+Notifications are visual only, audible notifications have been silenced.

 #### PChat Admin Actions

 1. The `GenerateShortcut.ps1` script only needs to be run a single time by PChat administrators. *Users should only launch PChat using the logo icon.*